-The Nawara CPF is located approximately 20 km west of the Libyan border.
-The pipeline takes start from the projected Nawara CPF then follows the defined pipeline right of way.
+The Nawara is located approximately 20 km west of the Libyan border.
+The pipeline takes start from Nawara CPF then follows the defined pipeline right of way.
+It crosses the National Road RN19 then goes along Ain Amenas pipeline leading to a tie-in point South

-Administratively, the project area falls within the delegation of Remada (Sector of Borj El Khadra), Governorate of Tataouine (see Figure 4.1 Administrative Map of Study Area).
+Tunisian Gas Project (STGP) facilities.
+Administratively, the project area falls within the delegation of Remada (Borj El Khadra Sector), Governorate of Tataouine (see Figure 4.1 Administrative Map of Study Area).